Updated on August 15th, 2022

 Monitor Search Results with Google Search Console

-Google Search console has some powerful tools for your blog.
+Google Search console (formerly Google Webmaster Tools) has powerful tools for your blog.
 Using this tool you can easily see what keywords you’re ranking for and then find those pages that are delivering that keyword traffic.

 One great feature of Google Search Console is the ability to easily view how many impressions your search term is getting and consequently how many clicks it’s getting.
 Clicks divided by impressions give you your CTR (Click through Rate).